Anubix069/Portfolio-Projects/Project-3/REAMDE.md

-🕵️‍♂️ Web Scraping - Book Data from Books to Scrape 📚 📌 Description
+# 🕵️‍♂️ Web Scraping - Book Data from Books to Scrape 📚
-Ce projet utilise Web Scraping pour extraire des informations sur les livres à partir du site Books to Scrape, un site fictif d'exemple utilisé pour l'apprentissage du web scraping.
-L'objectif est de récupérer des données telles que le titre, le prix, la note et la catégorie des livres, puis de les analyser à l'aide de bibliothèques Python telles que Pandas, Matplotlib et Seaborn.
-Le projet permet d'explorer des techniques d'extraction, de nettoyage et d'analyse de données issues d'une page web.

-🔗 Sources
+## 📌 Description
+This project uses Web Scraping to extract book information from the Books to Scrape website, a fictional site used for web scraping learning purposes.
+The goal is to retrieve data such as book titles, prices, ratings, and categories, and then analyze them using Python libraries like Pandas, Matplotlib, and Seaborn.
+The project explores techniques for data extraction, cleaning, and analysis from a website.

+*Original sources*

-Site de Scraping : Books to Scrape
+🔗  Scraping Site: Books to Scrape : https://books.toscrape.com/catalogue/category/books_1/

-Dépôt de données : Raw data repository on GitHub
+Raw Data Repository: Raw data repository on GitHub : https://github.com/clementlabois/Portfolio-Projects/blob/main/Project-3/Data/books_data.csv

-🔍 Principales analyses réalisées
-Visualisation des prix : Répartition des livres selon leur gamme de prix

-Répartition des notes : Analyse de la répartition des notes des livres

-Nuage de mots : Analyse textuelle des titres des livres

-Analyse par catégorie : Identification des catégories populaires et des livres les mieux notés

-Le projet inclut également un tableau de bord interactif construit avec Streamlit qui permet de visualiser les données récupérées et d'appliquer des filtres dynamiques sur les catégories et les prix des livres.
+## 🔍 Key Insights from the Analysis
+Price Distribution: Breakdown of books by price range

+Rating Distribution: Analysis of book ratings across the platform

+Word Cloud: Textual analysis of book titles

+Category Analysis: Identifying popular categories and highly rated books

+The project also includes an interactive dashboard built with Streamlit that allows users to visualize the scraped data and apply dynamic filters based on book categories and prices.

-🛠️ Technologies utilisées
+## 🛠️ Technologies Used
 Python (Pandas, Matplotlib, Seaborn, WordCloud)

-Streamlit pour le tableau de bord interactif
+Streamlit for the interactive dashboard

-BeautifulSoup et Selenium pour le web scraping
+BeautifulSoup and Selenium for web scraping

-Jupyter Notebook pour l'EDA (Exploratory Data Analysis)
+Jupyter Notebook for EDA (Exploratory Data Analysis)

-💡 Compétences démontrées
-Extraction de données à l'aide de BeautifulSoup et Selenium

-Analyse de données structurées avec Pandas et visualisation avec Matplotlib et Seaborn

-Création d'un tableau de bord interactif avec Streamlit pour l'exploration de données

-Nettoyage et préparation des données avant analyse

-Visualisation de données complexes, y compris l'utilisation de nuages de mots pour l'analyse textuelle

-📊 Analyse des données
-Top catégories : Exploration des catégories de livres les mieux notées

-Répartition des livres par prix : Calcul des livres selon leur prix dans des gammes définies

-Distribution des notes : Analyse de la répartition des notes des livres sur la plateforme

-Analyse des titres de livres : Extraction et visualisation des mots les plus fréquents dans les titres des livres
+## 💡 Skills Demonstrated
+Data extraction using BeautifulSoup and Selenium

+Data analysis with Pandas and visualization with Matplotlib and Seaborn

+Creating an interactive dashboard with Streamlit for data exploration

+Data cleaning and preparation before analysis

+Visualizing complex data, including the use of word clouds for textual analysis

+## 📊 Data Analysis
+Top Categories: Exploration of the highest-rated book categories

+Price Distribution: Categorizing books into price ranges

+Rating Distribution: Analyzing the distribution of book ratings on the platform

+Book Title Analysis: Extracting and visualizing the most frequent words in book titles